-Assuming a quorum is present, the affirmative vote of a majority of outstanding shares of stock entitled to vote as of the record date is required to approve the amendment of the Charter to increase the authorized number of shares of common stock from 10,714,286 to 21,425,000 shares.
-You may vote "for", "against", or "abstain" from voting on this proposal.
-For purposes of determining whether this proposal has passed, abstentions will have the effect of a vote "against" the increase in authorized shares of common stock.
+The affirmative vote of a majority of outstanding shares of stock entitled to vote as of the record date is required to approve the amendment of the Charter to increase the authorized number of shares of common stock from 21,425,000 to 42,500,000 shares.
+You may vote "FOR", "AGAINST", or "ABSTAIN" from voting on this proposal.
+For purposes of determining whether this proposal has passed, abstentions and broker non-votes will have the effect of a vote "against" the increase in authorized shares of common stock.

-The Board of Directors unanimously recommends that stockholders vote FOR the amendment to the Charter to increase the Company's authorized number of shares of common stock from 10,714,286 to 21,425,000 shares.
+The Board of Directors unanimously recommends that stockholders vote FOR the amendment to the Charter to increase the Company's authorized number of shares of common stock from 21,425,000 to 42,500,000 shares.